permamodel/pbs/docs/user/save-tool.rst

    The Save/Save As dialog .

+Although the :doc:`ModelIngestTool<model-tool>`
+is used in these examples,
+the same process holds for any of the PBS tools.

 Note that the tool is saved in the PBS, not locally on your computer.
 Therefore, anywhere you can access the internet,